EU outlines plan for clean tech future boosted by subsidies

 “We have a compelling need to make this net-zero transition without creating new dependencies,” von der Leyen said.

+In Brussels too, where EU Trade Commissioner Valdis Dombrovskis had talks with his U.S. counterpart Catherine Tai, both went out of their way to play down the EU’s complaints about the $369 billion U.S. Inflation Reduction Act.

+“Going our own way is neither efficient nor desirable.
+Instead, we should create economies of scale across the Atlantic and set common standards,” Dombrovskis said.

-Von der Leyen’s outline will now become the key driver for debate among the EU’s member nations before their 27 leaders meet for a Feb.
+Von der Leyen’s plan will now become the key driver for debate among the EU’s member nations before their 27 leaders meet for a Feb.
 9-10 summit on the issue.
-Before such a plan becomes reality, the EU needs to find a balance on the ability of economic juggernauts like Germany and France to splurge state aid and grant funds to small member states, which have no such firepower.
+Before such a plan becomes reality, the EU needs to find a balance on the ability of economic juggernauts like Germany and France to splurge state aid and, on the other side, grant funds to small member states, which have no such firepower.

 Many EU leaders saw the U.S. act as an attempt to cut European firms out of the lucrative American market for clean energy technology like electric vehicles and excessively favors a “made-in-America” approach that discriminates against European multinationals.